mlflow/mlflow-website/website/blog/2024-10-25-llama-index-workflow/index.md

 1. **Latency**: Measures the time taken to execute a workflow for a single query.
 2. **Answer Correctness**: Evaluates the accuracy of answers based on the ground truth, scored by the OpenAI GPT-4o model on a 1–5 scale.

 These metrics are just for demonstration purposes—you can add additional metrics like toxicity or faithfulness, or even create your own.
+See the MLflow documentation for the full set of [built-in metrics](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#llm-evaluation-metrics) and how to define [custom metrics](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#creating-custom-llm-evaluation-metrics).

 The evaluation process will take a few minutes.
 Once completed, you can view the results in the MLflow UI.
 Open the Experiment page and click on the chart icon 📈 above the Run list.

 ![Evaluation Result](llama_index_workflow_result_chart.png)

+\*💡 The evaluation results can be different depending on model set up and some randomness.

 The first row shows bar charts for the answer correctness metrics, while the second row displays latency results.
 The best-performing combination is "Vector Search + BM25".
 Interestingly, adding web search not only increases latency significantly but also decreases answer correctness.

 Why does this happen?
 It appears some answers from the web-search-enabled model are off-topic.
-For example, in response to a question about starting Model Registry, the web-search model provides an unrelated answer about model deployment, while the "vs + bm25" model offers a correct response.
+For example, in response to a question about starting the Model Registry, the web-search model provides an unrelated answer about model deployment, while the "vs + bm25" model offers a correct response.

 ![Answer Comparison](llama_index_workflow_answer_comparison.png)

 Where did this incorrect answer come from?
 This seems to be a retriever issue, as we only changed the retrieval strategy.
 However, it's difficult to see what each retriever returned from the final result.
 To gain deeper insights into what's happening behind the scenes, MLflow Tracing is the perfect solution.

-## 9. Inspecting Quality Issues with MLflow Trace
+## 10. Inspecting Quality Issues with MLflow Trace

 [MLflow Tracing](https://mlflow.org/docs/latest/llms/tracing/index.html) is a new feature that brings observability to LLM applications.
 It integrates seamlessly with LlamaIndex, recording all inputs, outputs, and metadata about intermediate steps during workflow execution.
 Since we called `mlflow.llama_index.autolog()` at the start, every LlamaIndex operation has been traced and recorded in the MLflow Experiment.